MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-monthly-updates.md

 This article describes the last six updates for the on-premises data gateways and provides links for downloading any of these versions.
 These updates are the versions we support.

 > [!IMPORTANT]
-> If you are using Microsoft Fabric through an on-premises data gateway, be sure to update to the latest version of the gateway.
-This ensures that any updates to Fabric features and known issues are propagated through the gateway with the latest performance, reliability, and security improvements.
+> If you're using Microsoft Fabric through an on-premises data gateway, be sure to update to the latest version of the gateway.
+This update ensures that any updates to Fabric features and known issues are propagated through the gateway with the latest performance, reliability, and security improvements.

 Download the latest versions: